lakshya8066/katacoda-scenarios/quiz1/step1.md

  If you check the current version of minikube `minikube version`{{execute}}

- It is `1.8.0` and in order to run a multi node cluster, we need minikube 1.10.1 or higher.
+ It is `1.8.1` and in order to run a multi node cluster, we need minikube 1.10.1 or higher as specified in the [docs](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/).

 To update minikube to the latest: